OliverAbraham/AllOnOnePage/README.md

 (you can sign up and get an api key for free)

 ![](Screenshots/Screenshot1.jpg)

+This shows the demo screen that is created on the first start of the application:
 ![](Screenshots/Screenshot2.jpg)

+Several configuration dialogs:
 ![](Screenshots/Screenshot3.jpg)
 ![](Screenshots/Screenshot4.jpg)
 ![](Screenshots/Screenshot5.jpg)
 ![](Screenshots/Screenshot6.jpg)
 ![](Screenshots/Screenshot7.jpg)

+# CURRENT MODULES
+- ModText: can display simple static text or MQTT topics
+- ModDate
+- ModTime
+- ModExcel: Can display a given cell from an excel file
+- ModWeather: Display the current temperature for a given location
+- ModWeatherForecase: Display forecast for the next day
+- ModPrtg: Display PRTG topics

+# PLANNED AND UNFINISHED MODULES

 # MAKE A DONATION !